 Ceiling fan spreads the air in all over the room and helps to improve the indoor environment more amiable, but there are few situations where your ceiling fan noise.
 A hum in fan is generally due to the quivering of a motor, and the amount of noise is based on housing, blades, and mounting.
 Many recent fans are included with some parts that can quiet the Hum, but at times these parts may not succeed.
 In this guide, we will see why does ceiling fan hum and how to fix it.

 A noisy ceiling fan is one of the bad household annoyances.
 So when it is really bad we just stop using the fan.
 But instead of sweating it out completely, take a few minutes and spend some time to poke around the fan and look for source of racket.
 Here we will discuss what causes a ceiling fan to hum and how to fix hum in ceiling fan.
 Also know tips to ceiling fan electrical buzzing noise

 Ceiling should give you comfort and relaxation, not pester you with buzzing, humming, or rattling.
 If the ceiling fan humming noise has become a headache for you, then don’t bear it any more.
 There will be small and simple fix, or else it’s time to replace.
 Below are some of the common reasons for why a ceiling fan may hum.

-- Used up lubricant: new machine lube may be all you require to stop persistent hum.
+- Used up lubricant: In order to avoid ceiling fan motor noise, lube may be all you require to stop persistent hum.
 Just take care of motor that gets damaged with some elemental oil like WD-40.
 It is safe to use subtle engine oil or sewing motor oil.

 - Uneven blades: look for the blades that may be installed little off kilter or may be one of the blades has become loose.
 If there is more amount of dirt on the fan then it may also be the reason for the fan to run unequally.
 Something that makes the fan blades to work irregularly can be the reason for hum or steady vibration.